krisantuswanandi/tjipok/README.md

-# Jipok
+# Tjipok

-Firepoker clone, integrated with Jira.
+a.k.a The Jira Poker, a Firepoker clone with Jira integration.

-## Developmentc
+## Development

 To start the development server, run: